tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 :   Fully Qualified Domain Name &#8211; the fully spelled out domain name for a domain, for example mydomain.com

 <div class="hint">
-  There has been a critical change to this article due to a new piece of information that I didn&#8217;t previously know.
-Rather than use the base windows image as the DC for your lab you should go ahead and install this machine from scratch to ensure it doesn&#8217;t have a duplicate SID.
-In prior versions we could (sort-of) change a SID but that&#8217;s not really the case anymore.
+  There has been a critical change to this article due to a new piece of information that I didn't previously know.
+Rather than use the base windows image as the DC for your lab you should go ahead and install this machine from scratch to ensure it doesn't have a duplicate SID.
+In prior versions we could (sort-of) change a SID but that's not really the case anymore.
 This is really only a big deal for the DC because the SIDs for users from the DC (domain accounts) need to not match SIDs for local users/groups/etc.<br /> More details can around duplicate SIDs, 2008 R2, and similar topics are available in <a href="http://blogs.technet.com/b/markrussinovich/archive/2009/11/03/3291024.aspx" target="_blank">this article from Mark Russinovich</a>.
 </div>

 ## Setting up VM